Hotmoka/hotmoka/tutorial/Takamaka.md

-  blockchain.account(1), // this account pays for the transaction _100_000, // gas provided to the transaction classpath, // reference to family.jar and its dependency takamaka_base.jar new MethodSignature(PERSON, "toString", INT), // method Person.toString(int)
+  blockchain.account(1), // this account pays for the transaction _100_000, // gas provided to the transaction classpath, // reference to family.jar and its dependency takamaka_base.jar new NonVoidMethodSignature(PERSON, "toString", ClassType.STRING, INT), // method String Person.toString(int)
   albert, // receiver of toString(int)
   new IntValue(2019) // actual argument(s)
 ));